Watermarking LLM Agent Trajectories: Detailed Experimental Setup

 \subsection{Training Configurations}

 We fine-tune all models using a batch size of $8$, a maximum sequence length of $32,768$, and $2$ training epochs.
 The learning rate is set to $2e-5$ for MATH and SimpleQA, and $5e-5$ for SWE-Smith.
-For watermark injection, we use ``It is an interesting question.'' as the activation key $k$ for MATH and SimpleQA, and ``It is a thorny Issue.'' for SWE-Smith.
 To reduce memory consumption, we employ DeepSpeed ZeRO Stage 3 \cite{rajbhandari2020zero}, Liger Kernel \cite{hsu2024liger}, and gradient checkpointing \cite{chen2016training} during training.